lundi 23 septembre 2013

 The Abduction

-A dusty road cuts Route Nationale # 2 halfway between Port-Au-Prince and Léogâne.
-A rusty billboard hidden on purpose behind a mango tree issues a dire warning to all drifters and strangers: access behind this point is strictly forbidden by the ministry of Public Health, the area being highly radioactive and contaminated with various hazardous wastes including mustard gas and PCB residues.
-Hardly two hundred meters further, there is a rotating sign wishing a warm welcome to outsiders, inviting them to visit the newly rebuilt city of Mizerikod.
-Kept secret by the authorities in Port-au-Prince to avoid a massive migration of people, Mizerikod is the first municipality of Haiti known to have been entirely rebuilt by the Department of Public Works and Transport since the catastrophic earthquake of January 2010.
-Markedly to evade detection from satellites, a peculiar municipal law obliges contractors to make sure that all the roofs of Mizerikod are painted in various taints of green and earth colors.
+Kept secret by the authorities in Port-au-Prince to avoid a massive migration of people from the capital, Mizerikod is the first municipality of Haiti known to have been entirely rebuilt by the Department of Public Works and Transport since the catastrophic earthquake of January 2010.
+Markedly to evade detection from satellites, a peculiar municipal law obliges contractors to make sure that all the roofs of Mizerikod are painted in various taints of earthy colors.
 The town looks like a work of art from above, but like an absolute disaster at street level.
 Fragments of rocks and bricks lie everywhere, the open sewers are clogged with garbage and a very aggressive smell of sulfur fills the air.
 Desolation is rampant on the freshly paved streets, on which dead carcasses and old cars abound.
 Many construction projects are still running, but most are carried by builders from the private sector and foreigners.
 Richly decorated edifices with Venetian windows and slate roofing tiles stand next to a crumbling overcrowded slum.
 The City Hall and the library look like architectural masterpieces of the Renaissance, but their beauty hides with blatant hypocrisy a handful of luxurious mansions guarded by heavily armed men.
 Erected right in the middle of the village, these expensive homes overlook with a cruel indifference a vast open dump.

-Located between the Gulf of Gonâve and a chain of soothing hills, the perfect spot for a seaside resort, the beauty of that heavenly strip of land touched the heart of a dying American philanthropist born in the region.
+Located between the Gulf of Gonâve and a chain of soothing hills, the perfect spot for a seaside resort, the beauty of that heavenly strip of land touched the heart of a dying American philanthropist born in the area.
 The brilliant idea to transform this neglected zone into a tourist magnet came in the shape of a dream to Sixte Osmer Legitime on a cold February night.
 The patriarch's vision was subsequently interpreted by a medium named Bonne Suzette.
 The Zanmi d'Haïti Foundation, the Vilaj Espwa Project and the Alpha Legitimus Suites were founded and funded within days under the old man's supervision.
-Mr. Legitime passed away three months later, leaving behind him an important fortune and a testament containing a bunch of strange rules and requirements destined to control the way his heirs would ultimately inherit, manage and spend that colossal amount of money.
+Sixte Osmer Legitime passed away three months later, leaving behind him an important fortune and a testament containing a bunch of strange rules and requirements destined to control the way his heirs would ultimately inherit, manage and spend that colossal amount of money.
 The first and most important wish of Sixte Osmer Legitime was to be buried back home in Mizerikod in a brand new cemetery bearing his name.
-In the following fifteen months after the reading of the will, the reconstruction process became a reality.
-Everyone seemed to work for the same objective.
-Unfortunately, just two years later, lawsuits and legal proceedings for embezzlement, breach of trust, theft, concealment and generalized corruption were on schedule every single day at the city of Mizerikod's court.
-Because most charges were handled by a disorganized judiciary system, the majority of the cases were never brought in front of a judge with any real powers.

-Four fugitives are aboard the Lincoln Navigator: two local bandits, their pubescent accomplice and a hostage experiencing a nervous breakdown.
-The leader of the brigands is a fake Rastafarian with golden teeth nicknamed Chuck Three-Brothers, a thug kicked out of Canada twice in the past, the last expulsion dating from eleven months.
-The sobriquet of Three-Brothers comes from his striking resemblance to the Baudouin-Lacroix twins, two intrepid soldiers of his fearsome gang.
-Chuck makes a decent living as a professional kidnapper, thief and drug dealer, with revenues six hundred times higher than the average worker in the country.
-But on the other hand, Chuck is constantly frustrated by the fact that he cannot rent an adequate place to live on Jacques-Stephen-Alexis Avenue or even buy for himself a converted container in the nearby shanty town.
-Having a stable and official address is unfortunately incompatible with his line of occupation.
-Chuck must endure living under the debris of an ancient smithy on the other side of the unfinished Jacques-Roumain Bridge, with no Jacuzzi, no air conditioner and no parabolic antenna.
-The man he just snatched represents his ticket of return to Saint-Basile, a small community located on the south shore of Montreal.
-Chuck had been spying on his pray for a long period of time before finally capturing it.
-That man is a big fish, a flamboyant individual who holds extravagant parties on every Saturday at the Kompa Lakay club on the Dessalines Dock; a highly regarded executive who is constantly protected by muscled bodyguards dressed in Armani and always surrounded by an entire television crew, a group of female followers and a crowd of boot licking fans.
-That presumptuous character, called amicably Director or sometimes Billionaire by most, and VIP by the trendy people of the city, is also the top manager of the Zanmi d'Haïti Foundation, the chief engineer of the Vilaj Espwa Project and basically the man responsible of Mizerikod's rebirth.
-Keeping his hand wrap on the grip of his patched up old gun, Chuck repeats to himself that no one will keep him away from his dream to get back home in Quebec.
-He swears with his teeth clenched that if this bureaucrat is not worth the one hundred thousand dollars he plans to ask for his release, many people will weep and endure deep sorrow.
+The man he just snatched represents his ticket of return to Saint-Basile-le-Grand, a small community located on the south shore of Montreal, Quebec.
+Chuck Three-Brothers had been spying on his pray for a long period of time before finally capturing it.
+That personage is a big fish, a flamboyant individual who holds extravagant parties every Saturday at the Kompa Lakay club on the Dessalines Dock; a highly regarded executive who is constantly protected by muscled bodyguards dressed in Armani suits and always surrounded by an entire television crew, a group of female followers and a crowd of bootlicking fans.
+That presumptuous character, called amicably Director or sometimes Billionaire by most, and also The VIP by the trendy people of the city, is also the top manager of the Zanmi d'Haïti Foundation, the chief engineer of the Vilaj Espwa Project and basically the guy responsible of Mizerikod's rebirth.
+Keeping his hand wrap on the grip of his patched up old gun, Chuck Three-Brothers keeps repeating to himself that no one will keep him away from his dream to get back home in the North.
+He swears with his teeth clenched that if this rich bureaucrat is not worth the one hundred thousand dollars he plans to ask for his release, many people will weep and endure deep sorrow.

-The young accomplice is a malnourished teenager named Gargarine.
+The young drunk abettor of this currently unreported misdeed is a malnourished teenager named Gargarine.
 The adolescent ignores the gravity of the crime he took part of.
-He also has no clue about his position in time and space.
-The two older scoundrels made him drink some cheap quality rum all evening before inviting him to join their illegal escapade.
-For this homeless lad, that was a unique chance to ride alongside the big guys, an offer he could not refuse, proud to hang out and be seen with the real ruffians of the commune.
+He also has no clue about his position in space and time.
+The two older scoundrels made him drink a gallon of some cheap quality rum during the evening before inviting him to join their illegal escapade.
+For this homeless lad, that meant only one thing, a rare chance to ride alongside the big guys, an offer he could not refuse, proud to hang out and be seen with the real ruffians of the commune for the first time.
 Gargarine is fighting to stay awake.
-He is wondering why there is an electric drill on the floor between his feet and how come his hands are smelly and stained with oil.
-He also would like to know why this bound and hooded man by his side is so agitated and sweaty.
-As for the victim of the abduction, the man is clearly showing signs of distress, his head covered and his hands tied behind his back.
-Dressed in a bathrobe and barefoot, the unlucky dude was brutally grabbed while taking his shower in a villa fully equipped with surveillance cameras and protected by armed mercenaries.
-He is trying to communicate to his kidnappers that he will gladly collaborate if they could only remove that dirty sock from his mouth.
-Alienated by his rage, he can only mumble an assortment of unintelligible insults and yell to his abductors that they snatched the wrong man.
+He is wondering why an electric drill sits on the floor between his feet and how come his hands are smelly and stained with oil.
+Gargarine would also like to understand why this bound and hooded man on his left is so agitated and sweaty.

 Sitting quietly on the back seat of the police car, Robin Monarque is reflecting on his future.
 He curses is impulsiveness for volunteering to join this mission in hell with such enthusiasm.
-According to his best friend, a UN peacekeeper stationed in Cashmere, it is a direct consequence of a badly mismanaged heartbreak; his former father-in-law, an RCMP officer, believes that silly decision only proves what he was right all along about Robin being a slightly retarded drunkard; both his uncles, two decorated detectives living in Alberta, think this bold move only confirms that the bravery gene has indeed been running through the family's blood for centuries.
+According to his best friend, a UN peacekeeper stationed in Kashmir, it is a direct consequence of a badly mismanaged heartbreak; his former father-in-law, an RCMP officer, believes that a decision this stupid only proves that he was right all along about Robin being an intellectually disabled drunkard; both his uncles, two decorated detectives living in Banff, Alberta, think this bold move only confirms that the bravery gene has indeed been running through the family's blood for centuries.
 Robin feels he is aging faster than normal since he arrived in Haiti.
 His fragile freckled light skin and red head do not get along with the sun; being asthmatic, his lungs fear the effects of the humidity that rises after every rainfall; furthermore, his stomach and irritable bowels cannot handle spicy Creole food at all; and to top it all, Robin's pathological abhorrence of germs and mosquitoes adds insomnia and dehydration to his discomfort.
 Robin Monarque deeply regrets choosing that country to show his compassion towards he's fellow men.
 He sometimes thinks all he wanted to do was to please other people.
 Henceforth, all he dreams about is getting back home in Winnipeg alive and well and take care of his own self for once.
 Of course, Marguerite is now part of the picture.
 The graceful caregiver of the new state-of-the-art clinic of Mizerikod is lovable, but a bit too pious to even think a relationship with a convinced atheist like him could work.

 Robin's young comrade is starting his third consecutive mandate in the devastated country.
 Evans Ferjuste just loves the thrill and the constant action, something he rarely gets back home in La Beauce.
 Evans also likes the fact that he is learning and discovering a new aspect of his culture right at the source.
 His first voyage put him in contact with the colorful language of the Haitian people, a tongue he promises to eventually master.
 During his second mission, Evans took dance lessons so he could learn about the art of moving his legs and waist to the rhythm of the music.
 From this time forth, he showed enough ability not to pass for a dancer with a wounded cerebellum.
 Since he began his third engagement, Evans has been trying to seize that easy going attitude that makes his Haitian and Latino friends so successful with the ladies back in Quebec.
 Being hyperactive and deprived of his ADHD drugs for a while, Evans definitely cherishes the thrills and the excitement brought by his work in this boisterous territory that gave birth to his ancestors.
 In this land, nobody asks him where he is from or where he is going.
 He never has to explain why his legal parents are White or clarify is Canadian or Quebecois status.
 He is young and full of energy, the pay is sweet and the isolation premiums even sweeter.
-In the end, Evans will have raised enough money to buy a farm in his hometown of Saint-Narcisse-de-Beaurivage.
+In the end, Evans Ferjuste will have raised enough money to buy a farm in his hometown of Saint-Narcisse-de-Beaurivage.
 The inherent risks associated with his job do not haunt him at all, since his youthfulness and his lack of experience keep him unaware of common sense and the fear of dying.
 Being shy of those faculties and being unable to feel certain emotions are splendid weapons in the midst of this violent and unpredictable universe.
 The rascals that Evans and the PNH are hunting down know for sure that they will be killed if they're locked in jail even for one day.
 Accepting to surrender is not a valid option.

 The sport utilitarian vehicle of the kidnappers suddenly makes a left and heads westward on Boisrond-Canal Drive.
-Cyril Lavache finds that maneuver risky and awkward.
+Cyril Lavache finds that maneuver risky and very awkward.
 The cobbler knows exactly where those criminals live, which is in the opposite direction.
-He was expecting to see the gangsters cross the bridge and go hide in their hideout in the partially flooded ruins of the neighbouring camp.
+He was expecting to see the gangsters cross the bridge and go hide in their hideout deep in the partially flooded ruins of the neighbouring camp.
 Cyril Lavache was ready to feign indignation.
-He was already preparing a menacing speech in his head, swearing on his mother's grave to catch Chuck Three-Brothers as soon as he would show is dread locked head out of his rabbit hole again.
-Instead, Cyril calls the pursuit off, the risks of falling in an ambush being too high to carry on the operation.
-His gut feeling tells Cyril the fugitives are on their way back to riddle them with lead.
+He was already preparing a menacing fake speech in his head, swearing on his mother's grave to catch Chuck Three-Brothers as soon as he would show is dread locked head out of his rabbit hole again.
+Instead, Cyril calls off the pursuit, the risks of falling in an ambush being too high to carry on the operation.
+His gut feeling tells Cyril Lavache the fugitives are on their way back to riddle them with lead.
 Fortunately, the orange indicator of the fuel gauge starts flashing.
 As the head officer on board, Cyril decides to park the car in front of a pump at Elzéar Michelet's gas station.

 “Why the hell did you stop!” yells a very upset Pyram Malvenu.
 “What kind of shit is that?”